 I’ve seen a bunch of bloggers posting seed catalogs and seed packets they have bought, since spring is just around the corner.
 I figure I should join in on the fun as well.
-Today I want to give you my two cents about five of the best places to buy seeds.
+Today I want to give you my two cents about the best places to buy seeds.

 There are countless places online and in stores to purchase seeds, so this can be overwhelming if you are getting into seeds for the first time.
 I know it was for me.
 Over time, gardeners have their favorite seed sources.